Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 ### Level 15: Perfected Armour

-Your Arcane Armor gains additional benefits based on its model, as shown below.
+Your Arcane Armour gains additional benefits based on its model, as shown below.

 #### Guardian